 Postal workers are said to be very dangerous, can carry numerous diseases, and aren’t paid very much

-“I gave it a really bad paper cut,” Chester said.
+“I gave him a really bad paper cut,” Chester said.
 “It drew a lot of blood, (the postal worker) really winced.”
 Chester said he then fell to the ground and was briefly knocked out.

 After regaining consciousness, despite a torn corner, a broken seal, and an illegible to-and-from address, Chester managed to crawl back to his car and get inside.
-Donovan also climbed into the vehicle and drove them to Steven’s Hospital.
+Donovan also climbed into the vehicle and drove them to Olympic Hospital.